 Road trips can be a daunting adventure, even more so with kids—and even more so in winter!
 We all know that driving long distances in the winter has its fair share of challenges and threats.
 From dangerous road conditions to extreme weather, you need to be prepared for it all.

 You have probably played out many scary scenarios in your head of what could happen in those wet and frigid conditions.
 You’ve imagined everything from sliding off the road to getting stuck with no help in sight.
 Adding your children to this hypothetical situation adds even more anxiety!

 Well, have no fear!
-All you need is a little preparation and a little caution, and you can travel safely with your children this winter.
+All you need is a little preparation and a little caution, and you can safely road trip in the winter with your children.
 Sooo with all that in mind, we’ve compiled a list of Winter road trip safety tips for your next winter road trip.

 13 Winter Road Trip Safety Tips